NLnetLabs/routinator/doc/manual/source/installation.rst

 powerful CPU is not required.
 Make sure you have 1GB of available memory and 4GB of disk space for the application.

+Inode Usage
+"""""""""""

 Please keep in mind that the RPKI consists of a great number of small files.
 As a result, Routinator will use a large amount of inodes.
-You should accommodate for at least 500,000 inodes, but one million will provide more breathing room.
+You should accommodate for at least two million inodes.
 This will give you ample margin for the RPKI repositories to grow over time, as adoption increases.

+Alternatively, you could opt to use a file system such as ZFS, which doesn't use inodes, or btrfs, where inodes are allocated dynamically as needed.

 ..
 Tip:: The ``df -i`` command shows the amount of inodes available, used,
          and free.

+Firewall Configuration
+""""""""""""""""""""""

 As new RPKI repositories can emerge in any IP address range and on any domain name, outbound traffic must not be blocked based on IP or DNS in any way.